 Also, there’s the power bank feature.
 Yes, technically, you can use the MiFi 8000 to charge another device, like a phone.
 I tried it with my Pixel 3 XL and got about 4 percent of increased battery on the phone for each 5 percent reduction on the hotspot.

-So, again, it worked, but I’d never count it as a juice pack considering it has relatively short battery life, even when working by itself.
+So, again, it worked, but I’d never count it as a juice pack considering it has a relatively short battery life, even when working by itself.

 Comparatively short battery life